GobySoft/goby_ros_examples/README.md

 ---
 ```

-If you are using JSON in your work you can copy example_json.cpp as a starting point to create a custom plugin with the desired Goby group(s) and ROS 2 topic(s).
+If you are using JSON in your work you can copy `src/plugins/example_json.cpp` as a starting point to create a custom plugin with the desired Goby group(s) and ROS 2 topic(s).

 ### Expanding on this example: ROS message as JSON